 To provide you with the very best virtual experience, the Undruggable Leaders Forum will be hosted on Hopin, a world-class purpose-built platform for exceptional events.

 The benefits of virtual are endless!
 For starters, no more wondering who is in the room!
 View and message the entire attendee list, or reach out to any attendee through their connected LinkedIn profiles.
 If that’s not enough, there are a multitude of structured and unstructured networking opportunities to give you the chance to reconnect with old friends and meet your future collaborators.

 Then there’s the learning!
 Through an engaging and connected live agenda, you can interact directly with the speakers, through Q&A, polls, interactive panel discussions, and more.
 And with recordings available for six months post-event, you won’t miss out on any of the exclusive ‘undruggable’ content, no matter your schedule.

 Partner With Us

-The Undruggable Leaders Forum being online presents an opportunity for us to super-charge our offering.
-We have selected the best-in-class platform to offer our attendees a wide range of options to learn, network, and collaborate.
-The result, bringing together more senior R&D and business exec’s from across the industry.
+The Undruggable Leaders Forum being online presents an opportunity for you to super-charge your offering.
+Through our selected e best-in-class platform, Hopin, attendees have a huge range of options to learn, network, and collaborate.
+The result?
+Bringing together even more senior R&D and business exec’s from across ‘undruggable’.

-Making your session engaging and knowledgeable will attract the largest audience.
-We will guide you on how best to maximize the benefits of using our platform.
+We know virtual, so to ensure your showcase is a success, we will guide you on how best to maximize the benefits of using our platform and the opportunities available.

-No need to sit behind a desk!
-Our networking tools enable attendees to arrange 121 video conversations as well as taking part in curated networking sessions.
-You could potentially meet many more people than you would in a typical venue setting.
+Our networking tools enable attendees to arrange 121 video conversations, group meetings, LinkedIn networking as well as taking part in curated networking sessions.
+Think how many people you could meet without even leaving the office!

 Register for the Event